-All the above charges shall be billed by the first of the month and are past due if not paid by the fifteenth of the month.
+If billed, all the above charges shall be billed by the first of the month and are past due if not paid by the fifteenth of the month.

 Concho Valley Electric Cooperative, Inc. Tariff Members General Information

 HOUSE AND LARGE STRUCTURE MOVING